Undergraduate Program

 Duolingo English Test: Nagoya University Undergraduate Admissions

-Please see the Appendix 1 for other English language qualifications that we recognize.
-In case the official score report does not arrive the International Admissions Office by the application deadline, please upload a soft copy of your score report or screenshot on the Online Admission System.
+In case the official score report does not arrive the International Admissions Office by the application deadline, please upload a soft copy of your score report or screenshot on the Online Admissions System.

-According to Nagoya University’s regulations, the use of generative AI tools to create text or any other content including essays, as part of application documents, is prohibited.
-Note that we run all essays through an AI detection application
+In accordance with Nagoya University regulations, the use of generative AI tools to create text or any other content—including essays—for application documents is strictly prohibited.
+Please note that all essays will be checked using AI-detection software.

 Requirements for Referees